The Kudla-Rapoport conjecture at a ramified prime for $U(1, 1)$: Decomposition of special divisors in the Kr amer model

 \subsection{The Horizontal Component}

-We say an irreducible formal scheme over $\SpfOF$ is horizontal if $\pi$ is not locally nilpotent in its structure sheaf.
-By Theorem 4.2.1 of \cite{LZ}, any such $\cZ$ has multiplicity at most one in $\cZ^{\Kra}(\bx)$.
-We will give a direct proof of this fact in our case later in Section \ref{decomposition of special cycle}.
+We say a formal scheme over $\SpfOF$ is horizontal if $\pi$ is not locally nilpotent in its structure sheaf.
+We say a divisor in $\cN^\Kra$ is irreducible if it is connected and is an irreducible Cartier divisor in every local ring of $\cN^\Kra$.